quocdeptraibodoi19/Climate_DE_Project/README.md

 They are respectively Bankok,  Jiddah, Umm Durman, Ho Chi Minh City, and Madras.

-We can clearly see in the chart that, the temperature has tended to increases over the period.
+I can clearly see in the chart that, the temperature has tended to increases over the period.

 Similarly, with countries: